tigerwill90/fox/README.md

 ### Managing routes a runtime
 #### Routing mutation
-In this example, the handler for `routes/{action}` allow to dynamically register, update and remove handler for the given route and method.
+In this example, the handler for `routes/{action}` allow to dynamically register, update and delete handler for the given route and method.
 Thanks to Fox's design, those actions are perfectly safe and may be executed concurrently.

 ````go